okaydivyansh/task29/README.md

-This is 29th task or 4th task of react series. question)Fetch the records from https://dummyjson.com/users and display the content in a table in Client side.
+This is 29th task or 4th task of react series.

+Question)Fetch the records from https://dummyjson.com/users and display the content in a table in Client side.
 ![image](https://github.com/okaydivyansh/task29/assets/94864199/73407426-9216-4b42-81e3-e7dc2c5ce3fe)